recommend-games/blog/content/posts/sdj_designers/index.md

 ## Designers

 Over the course of 45 sessions, the jury has mentioned games by 566 different designers.
 By far the most successful designer is [Wolfgang Kramer](https://recommend.games/#/?designer=7) who has won {{% sdj / %}} five times (four of those were co-designs) and {{% kindersdj / %}} once between 1986 and 2000.
+During that time period, [Klaus Teuber](https://recommend.games/#/?designer=11) won {{% sdj / %}} four times, so during those 15 years those two designers shared 11 awards between them.
 The record for most games on the longlists is held by [Reiner Knizia](https://recommend.games/#/?designer=2) with 36 games, which makes it even more surprising that he has "only" won two awards: one each of {{% sdj / %}} and {{% kindersdj / %}} – both in 2008.

 Overall, 94 designers have won at least one award (111 if we include special awards), with 21 of them winning more than one (22 including special awards).
 Only 8 of those have won their awards in more than one category: [Wolfgang Kramer](https://recommend.games/#/?designer=7), [Inka](https://recommend.games/#/?designer=6940) and [Markus Brand](https://recommend.games/#/?designer=6941), [Alex Randolph](https://recommend.games/#/?designer=24), [Reiner Knizia](https://recommend.games/#/?designer=2), [Bruno Cathala](https://recommend.games/#/?designer=1727), [Antoine Bauza](https://recommend.games/#/?designer=9714) and [Steffen Bogen](https://recommend.games/#/?designer=10067).
 To this date, no designer has won in all three categories.